It’s finally here. The day has come, and I’m so nervous

 The reward: doing something I’ve dreamed of for years, something my husband and I both had on our respective “let’s do this!” lists, but which would be so, so easy to turn into “I wish we would have done this when we could” when we’re old, in poor health, making far less money, or otherwise unable to take off and go travel for a long period of time.
 I’m going to be checking so many items off my bucket list in one fell swoop: Macchu Picchu, Patagonia, the Appalachian Trail, 7 countries… that’s a lot of reward.

 So I know what I am doing is what’s right for us, right now.
 All those doubts will have to be quieted for a little while.
 Because after I quit, there is no going back.
-There’s only packing up our stuff, moving it to storage while we travel, and then … taking a deep breath, and diving in.
+There’s only packing up our stuff (I’m currently devouring posts like this one about backpacking light) moving it to storage while we travel, and then … taking a deep breath, and diving in.

 2018 Edit: Wow, my first EVER post on the blog!
 I remember this day so well… both as if it were yesterday, and as if it were a thousand years ago in some distant alternate universe.

 Our trip was amazing, but it ended up being NOTHING like what we had planned or expected.
 Here’s what happened on our year-long honeymoon.
 We had an amazing time, despite most of our honeymoon being a total disaster – like the time we tried to hike to Machu Picchu and totally failed, our decision to leave South America early, and scrapping our Appalachian Trail plans for an off-season trip to Europe to eat instead of hike.